survivejs/site/pages/index.md

 0. Deal with typing in React.
 0. Test your React application in various ways.

+Even though I would love to have the entire book open, I feel there needs to be a little something to encourage you to support my efforts.
+At least for now.
+The better the book does financially, the more I can develop content.
+I consider that a win-win and I hope you see it that way too.

 Please check out [the online version](webpack_react/introduction) of the book to get started!
 The book source is available through [GitHub](https://github.com/survivejs/webpack_react).

 The book is freely available under [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 You can support creation of new content by [purchasing a digital copy of the book](https://leanpub.com/survivejs_webpack).